Aryagupta32/Employee-Management-System/README.md

-# Student-Registration-System
+# Employee-Management-System
 A java application built to manage student details at an institution.
 The application is built using Java, Swing, JDBC and MySQL.
-This application can be used to add students to database, search for existing students, edit their details and delete student records.
+This application can be used to add employees, students to database, search for existing students, edit their details and delete student records.

 ## Prerequisites
 1. java jdk 1.8 or above